 And sometimes, of course, it feels like there’s been a lack of progress.
-No, it shouldn’t take having a gay daughter to be more appreciative of LGBT issues and challenges, but I confess it brings it home for me.
+No, it shouldn’t take having a gay daughter to be more appreciative of LGBTQ+ issues and challenges, but I confess it brings it home for me.

 To be an adolescent is hard enough.
 I can only imagine what it was like for my kid, never mind for Busch in his day. (“I was one of those original closeted kids who knew he was gay in high school and nobody else knew.”)
-I can thank guys like him for fighting the fights that have made coming out a little easier for today’s LGBT youth.
+I can thank guys like him for fighting the fights that have made coming out a little easier for today’s LGBTQ+ youth.

 One last stereotype.
 The gay community, it seems to me, has responded to persecution and judgment not only with a push for change, but also with courage, patience, and wonderful humor.
 They never forget that it’s their right to party and ski and celebrate life in whatever manner they choose in beautiful places like Aspen.

 Originally published in the November 2016 issue of SKI Magazine.
-Updated in 2019 to add photos, hyperlinks, and date changes.